data-edu/data-science-in-education/_book/15-data-science-in-your-job.md

 It is widely accepted that participating in personal and professional networks is important for survival, thriving, and innovation.
 The path to connecting to a data science in education network is apparent if your education workplace has an analytics department, but it will take a little more thought if you are the lone data scientist.
 When looking for allies that will inspire and teach you, the mind immediately searches for other programmers and statisticians and to be sure, these are relationships that will help you and the organization grow in its analytic approach.

-What the authors argue here is that data science in eduation is not just about bringing programming and statistics, but in the broader view is about evolving the whole approach to analytics.
+What the authors argue here is that data science in education is not just about bringing programming and statistics, but in the broader view is about evolving the whole approach to analytics.
 When viewed that way, members of a network broaden beyond just programmers and statisticians.
 It grows to include administrators and staff who are endlessly curious about the lives of students, graduate students fascinated with unique research methodologies, and designers who create interesting approaches to measurement.

 Networks for growing data science in education are not limited to the workplace.
 There are plenty of online and in real life chances to participate in a network that are just as rewarding as the networks you participate in during regular work hours.
 Here are a few to check out:

- - Communities on Twitter like #RLadies and #rstats
+ - Communities on Twitter like #R-Ladies and #rstats
  - Local coding communities
  - Conferences like rstudio::conf and useR!
  - Online forums like RStudio Community